-Mental Health and Substance Use Disorder Services: This may include evaluation, referral, diagnostic, therapeutic, and crisis intervention services performed on an inpatient or outpatient basis (including a physician's office).
-Coverage for service beyond 26 visits is not covered without medical necessity review and prior authorization.

-- MRA: Magnetic Resonance Angiography (MRA) services require prior authorization when performed as an outpatient. - MRI: Magnetic Resonance Imaging (MRI) services.
-MRI of the spine, cervical, thoracic, lumbar and breast require prior authorization when performed on an outpatient basis. - Neuromuscular stimulators, bone growth stimulators, vagal nerve stimulators and brain nerve stimulators: When criteria are met for prior authorization.
+- Mental Health and Substance Use Disorder Services: This may include evaluation, referral, diagnostic, therapeutic, and crisis intervention services performed on an inpatient or outpatient basis (including a physician's office).
+See page 14 for service limits and PA requirements. - MRA: Magnetic Resonance Angiography (MRA) services require prior authorization when performed as an outpatient. - MRI: Magnetic Resonance Imaging (MRI) services of the spine, cervical, thoracic, lumbar and breast require prior authorization when performed on an outpatient basis. - Neuromuscular stimulators, bone growth stimulators, vagal nerve stimulators and brain nerve stimulators: When criteria are met for prior authorization.

 Nutritional Counseling: Services are covered with the appropriate office visit copayment.
-Coverage is limited to 2 visits per year when prescribed by a physician for children with the following conditions:
+Coverage is limited to 2 visits per year when prescribed by a physician for members with the following conditions:

 - Diabetes, Type 1 and 2

 - Overweight and obesity with documentation of Body Mass Index (BMI)

-- o High cholesterol or other blood lipids
+- High cholesterol or other blood lipids

 - High blood pressure

 - o Gastrointestinal disorders such as GERD or short gut syndrome

 - Celiac disease

 - Food allergies

 - Failure to thrive or poor growth

-Nutritional Supplements: When it is the only means of nutrition and prescribed by your physician or a prescription amino acid elemental formula for the treatment of short bowel or severe allergic condition that is not lactose or soy related.

-- Occupational Therapy (Outpatient): See Outpatient Therapy Services. - Oral Surgery: Only covered for extracting impacted teeth, medically necessary orthogoathism (straightening of the jaw) and medically necessary ridge reconstruction. - Organ Transplants: See page 22 for Organ Transplant benefits. - Orthodontia Services: See pages 25-26 for Dental Services benefits.
-Services must be prior authorized through WVCHIP. - Outpatient Diagnostic and Therapeutic Services: Laboratory and diagnostic tests and therapeutic treatments as ordered by your physician. - Outpatient Hospital Services: Some outpatient procedures require prior authorization.
-See listing in Prior Authorization section of this document. - Outpatient Therapy Services: Including physical therapy, occupational therapy, speech therapy, and vision therapy: When ordered by a physician, the initial 20 therapy visits do not require prior authorization but must be for an acute condition, new or recent diagnosis or an exacerbation that requires active therapy.
+- Nutritional Supplements: When it is the only means of nutrition and prescribed by your physician or a prescription amino acid elemental formula for the treatment of short bowel or severe allergic condition that is not lactose or soy related. - Oral Surgery: Only covered for extracting impacted teeth, medically necessary orthognathism (straightening of the jaw) and medically necessary ridge reconstruction. - Organ Transplants: See page 22 for Organ Transplant benefits. - Orthodontia Services: See pages 23 for Dental Services benefits.
+Services must be prior authorized through KEPRO. - Outpatient Diagnostic and Therapeutic Services: Laboratory and diagnostic tests and therapeutic treatments as ordered by your physician. - Outpatient Hospital Services: Some outpatient procedures require prior authorization.
+See listing in Prior Authorization section on page 14. - Outpatient Therapy Services, including physical therapy, occupational therapy, speech therapy, and vision therapy: When ordered by a physician, the initial 20 therapy visits do not require prior authorization but must be for an acute condition, new or recent diagnosis or an exacerbation that requires active therapy.
 Maintenance therapy is not a covered benefit by WVCHIP.
 It is expected that all outpatient therapy services include a home program and the plan for transition to home based therapy be explained clearly in the plan of treatment.